 In 2021 Nova Scotia launched a rebate program that gives rebates of up to $3,000 on new qualifying BEVs and PHEVs, and up to $2,000 on qualifying used BEVs and PHEVs.

 Businesses and individuals looking to utilize e-bikes in Nova Scotia are also eligible for savings.
-As part of the province’s “Electrify Nova Scotia Rebate Program,” e-bikes with a retail price of over $1,200 are eligible for a $500 rebate.
-However, the bikes must be purchased from either an independent or chain store based in the province.
+As part of the province’s “Electrify Nova Scotia Rebate Program,” specified e-bikes with a retail price of over $1,200 are eligible for a $500 rebate.
+The bikes must be purchased from either an independent or chain store based in the province.

 Prince Edward Island

-The island province currently offers the most generous rebate program in the Maritimes.
+The island province currently offers the most generous rebate program in the Atlantic Provinces.
 The province promises $5,000 in financial aid to folks who buy a new or used EV and $2,500 for those who buy a PHEV.

 Newfoundland and Labrador